Customer segmentation and personalization go hand in hand for marketers.

 In BlueConic, these attributes are called profile properties.
 Our customers select the profile properties they want to consider and set specific conditions for each one to create unique segments:

-Profile properties range from basic (personally identifiably information, or PII, integrated from a database, like a CRM, into BlueConic) to complex (hyper-specific customer actions or traits):
+Profile properties range from basic (personally identifiably information integrated from a database, like a CRM, into BlueConic) to complex (hyper-specific customer actions or traits):

 - Gender, name, email address, location, phone number, language